-We are an emerging growth company and have incurred net losses since our inception.
-In order to execute our long-term strategic plan to develop and commercialize our core products, we will need to raise additional funds through public or private equity offerings, debt financings, or other means.
+We are an emerging growth entity and have incurred net losses since our inception.
+In order to execute our long-term strategic plan to develop and commercialize our core products and fulfill our product development commitments, we will need to raise additional funds, through public or private equity offerings, debt financings, or other means.
 We can give no assurance that the cash raised subsequent to December 31, 2015 or any additional funds raised will be sufficient to execute our business plan.
+Should the Company not be successful in obtaining the necessary financing, or generate sufficient revenue to fund its operations, the Company would need to curtail certain of its operational activities.
+The accompanying financial statements do not include any adjustments that might be necessary should the Company be unable to continue as a going concern.
 These conditions raise substantial doubt about our ability to continue as a going concern.
-We can give no assurance that additional funds will be available on reasonable terms, or available at all, or that we will generate sufficient revenue to alleviate these conditions.
+We can give no assurance that additional funds will be available on reasonable terms, or available at all, or that it will generate sufficient revenue to alleviate these conditions.